 Yes, the Skyliner is wheelchair and scooter friendly.

 There is a separate line to board, as the gondolas don’t actually stop, but the ones on the separate line stop to allow safe boarding.

 Is it stroller friendly?

-You don’t have to fold up the stroller and kiddos in the stroller can stay put.
-Music to a sleeping toddler or infant parents’ ears!
+You don’t have to fold up the stroller and kiddos in the stroller can stay put, unless it is a double side-by-side stroller.
+Unfortunately, side-by-side strollers must be folded up as they will not fit into the gondola.

 People with strollers must board using the same line as wheelchairs and scooters to ensure safe boarding.